drupal-tome/bookish/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+_Note: Incompatibility with a contrib module that is not a Bookish dependency is a **feature request**, not a bug._

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Run "drush si bookish -y" and login